IBAS - Independent Banking Advisory Service

 Many people ask how IBAS originated and why it was launched?
 Knowledge of IBAS history and motivation, allows those with a UK business banking disputes to examine why IBAS is so different from commercial business banking 'advisors' and why IBAS experience will best help them in a business banking dispute, director's personal guarantee or business banking debt claim.
 So, what exactly is IBAS?

-The Independent Banking Advisory Service (IBAS) was founded by the original co-founders of the Bank Action Group (BAG) which was founded after a Daily Express article (July 1992) which published how and why UK businesses were being exploited by UK bankers.
-The Daily Express article encouraged those in businesses with similar banking situations to phone in to the Daily Express because they wanted to know who could help them?
+The Independent Banking Advisory Service (IBAS) was founded by original co-founders of the Bank Action Group (BAG) founded after a Daily Express article (July 1992) which published how and why UK businesses were being exploited by UK bankers.
+The Daily Express article encouraged those in businesses with similar banking situations (who wanted to know who could help them) to phone in to the Daily Express.

-Niki Chesworth interviewed Eddy and Brenda Weatherill for the two page Daily Express 'spread' and she asked them: 'had they thought about creating a banking ‘help group'?
+Eddy and Brenda Weatherill were interviewed for the two page Daily Express 'spread' and they were asked: 'had they thought about creating a banking ‘help group'?
 Within hours the Bank Action Group (BAG) was named by Eddy and Brenda Weatherill and 'launched' in another Daily Express article.
 Many BAG articles followed.
-All were highlighting business banking and focusing interest on a few business banking dispute 'cases'.
+All articles highlighted business banking and focused interest on a few business banking dispute 'cases'.

 From information which 'flooded’ into BAG, some banks were a lot quicker ‘leaning’ on businesses or in overcharging interest than others.
 Many underhand banking tactics were used by banks in bank debt recovery units, enlarging bank profits whilst 'taking' small business assets.
 BAG raised awareness to business banking dispute issues.